Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 methods, functions and variable definitions, and their application sites in the project file's.

-An incremental parser is differ from the ordinary parser by a number of
+An incremental parser is differ from ordinary parser by a number of properties:
-properties:

 1. **Continuous indexing the code in real time**.
 An ordinary compiler scans entire source code once, and then it stops.
 If the end user changes something in